OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 **Operational Enablement** involves identifying and capturing security-relevant information needed by an operator to properly configure, deploy, and run an organization’s software.

 **Lifecycle Security Monitoring**
-Process and organisation wide structural abilities and skills for finding and dealing with cyber security threats, reakting to them and rolling out updates/degradations to the end user.
+Process and organization wide structural abilities and skills for finding and dealing with cyber security threats, reakting to them and rolling out updates/degradations to the end user.

 *…more on page 16*